Table of Contents

 Rummy

 Rummy uses a standard deck of 52 cards, consisting of four suits – hearts, diamonds, clubs, and spades – with each suit containing 13 cards.
-The remaining two cards in the deck are the jokers, which can be used as wild cards to substitute for any other card in the game.
-This brings the total number of cards in the deck to 54.
+The remaining two cards in the deck are the jokers.
+Sometimes players can use Jokers as wild cards to substitute for any other card in the game.
+If you use the Jokers, it brings the total number of cards in the deck to 54.

 Rummy 500

-Rummy 500 also uses a standard deck of 52 cards, or 53 to 54 cards, including one or two jokers.
-These extra jokers are also used as wild cards, allowing for more flexibility and strategic play.
+Rummy 500 uses a standard deck of 52 cards, plus the two jokers.
+These extra jokers are also used as wild cards, allowing for more flexibility.
+But while using Jokers in Rummy 500, you need to announce the rank of the Joker when you play it, and it has to remain the same rank throughout the game.

 Dealing